See what’s going on at the Frist during the dates you are planning to visit.

 Mar 21–Jun 29, 2025

 The USDA estimates that 30 to 40 percent of the food supply in the United States is wasted, but changes can be made to decrease waste and make nutritious food available for everyone.
-Nashville area artists are invited to submit for consideration art that explores topics of food justice,… Read More
+Nashville-area artists were invited to submit for consideration art that explores topics of food justice, food production,… Read More

 Venice and the Ottoman Empire